vulpemventures/banco/README.md

 ### 🏛️ Architecture

-Banco is composed by the following components and pieces:
+Banco is composed of the following components and pieces:

-- **`banco`**: A web-server written in Go that serves an HTMX web application to accept trades from makers.
-It monitors the mempool for fundend trade contracts to be fulfilled.
-It writes trade data to a SQLite database in `./db/banco.db`
+- **`banco`**: A web server written in Go that serves an HTMX web application to accept trades from makers.
+It monitors the mempool for funded trade contracts to be fulfilled.
+It writes trade data to an SQLite database in `./db/banco.db`
 - **`ocean`**: An Elements wallet daemon that is used by Banco to fund the fulfill transactions.
 It supports an embedded database or PostgreSQL.

 ### 📦 Download